Applies to: System Center Configuration Manager (Current Branch)

-Upgrade Readiness (formerly Upgrade Analytics) enables you to assess and analyze device readiness and compatibility with Windows 10, to allow easier and smoother upgrades.
+Upgrade Readiness (formerly Upgrade Analytics) enables you to assess and analyze device readiness with Windows 10.
 Integrate Upgrade Readiness with Configuration Manager to access client upgrade compatibility data in the Configuration Manager admin console.
-You'll then be able to target devices for upgrade or remediation from the device list.
+You are able to target devices for upgrade or remediation from the device list.

 Upgrade Readiness is a solution in the Microsoft Operations Management Suite (OMS).
 You can read more about Upgrade Readiness in Get started with Upgrade Readiness.